-Fifteen-year NBA veteran and Olympic gold medalist Joe Kleine enters his sixth season with the Trojans in 2012-13.
+Fifteen-year NBA veteran and Olympic gold medalist Joe Kleine enters his seventh season with the Trojans in 2013-14.
 The No. 6 overall pick in the 1985 NBA Draft, Kleine brings unique knowledge and experience to the UALR coaching staff, having played with, and against, some of the greatest players in NBA history.

 A two-time All-Southwest Conference selection at the University of Arkansas, Kleine was a member of the 1984 U.S. Olympic gold medal team and won an NBA Championship with the Chicago Bulls in 1998.
 Kleine joined the UALR coaching staff on March 6, 2007, and has been instrumental in the development of UALR's post players over the past four years.
 In 2011, Kleine helped UALR to the program's first-ever Sun Belt Tournament title as the Trojans secured an automatic berth in the NCAA Tournament.